BerndHagen/Medio-YouTube-Converter/README.md

 # Copyright

-**Copyright © 2023, Medio.
-All Rights Reserved.**

-Medio, a software program developed by me, is protected under copyright laws.
-This program is made available for free download and usage, with no requirement for a license for its basic features.
-Certain advanced features of Medio may necessitate a license for usage.

-**Restrictions:**

-The software and its entirety, including its code, documentation, and associated materials, are not to be altered, modified, or manipulated in any form.
-Unauthorized changes, modifications, or use of the software for derivative works constitute a breach of copyright and will be subject to legal action.

-**Warranty Disclaimer:**
+This software program, **Medio**, is an intellectual creation of me, Bernd Hagen, the author and copyright holder, and is protected by copyright law.
+This comprehensive copyright notice outlines the terms and conditions governing the use, distribution, and modification of Medio:

+1. **License**: Medio is made available for free download and use without requiring a separate license.
+You are granted a limited, non-exclusive, and non-transferable right to use the software in accordance with the terms set forth herein.

+2. **Prohibited Modifications**: You are expressly prohibited from modifying, decompiling, disassembling, reverse engineering, or otherwise manipulating Medio in any manner.
+Any attempts to do so will be deemed a clear violation of this copyright.

-Medio is provided "AS IS," without any warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
-The entire risk as to the quality and performance of the software lies with the user.
+3. **Warranty Disclaimer**: Medio is provided *"as is,"* without any warranty of any kind, whether express or implied.
+This includes, but is not limited to, warranties of merchantability, fitness for a particular purpose, and noninfringement.
+The author and copyright holder make no guarantees regarding the accuracy, reliability, or performance of the software.

-**Limitation of Liability:**

-Under no circumstances shall Medio, or any copyright holders or contributors, be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

-**General Terms:**

-Use of Medio signifies your agreement to these terms and conditions.
-If you do not agree with these terms, you are not authorized to use or distribute this software.
-For inquiries regarding licenses for additional features or any other questions, please contact me.
+4. **Limitation of Liability**: In no event shall the author or copyright holder be held liable for any claims, damages, or other liabilities, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use thereof.
+You expressly understand and agree that you assume all risks associated with the use of Medio.

+By downloading, installing, or using Medio, you acknowledge that you have read and understood this copyright notice and agree to abide by its terms and conditions.
+Failure to comply with these terms may result in legal action and the revocation of your rights to use Medio.

 # Screenshots
 If you'd like to preview the appearance of Medio Software before downloading the Setup folder, you can explore the screenshots provided below.
 Each screenshot showcases the various tabs and features of the application.
 Keep in mind that future updates may introduce additional functionalities to enhance user experience.